duongthanhmy91/stakewars-iii/Challenge-001.md

 ## 1. Create a wallet on ShardNet

-Go to https://wallet.shardnet.near.org/ .
-Created new account and Make sure to backup your seed phrase.
+Go to https://wallet.shardnet.near.org/ .create wallet choose your name and save seed phrase.
+This walled will be used to hold NEAR tokens.

 ## 2. Setup NEAR-CLI

+*If you use cloud providers to run your node please refer [Challenge 005](https://github.com/duongthanhmy91/stakewars-iii/edit/main/005.md) first*

 Access to server via SSH and do the below commands:
-*If you use cloud providers to run your node please refer [Challenge 005](https://github.com/duongthanhmy91/stakewars-iii/edit/main/005.md) first:*

 *# Update linux machine*
 ```